javiervav/Internal-Policy-RAG/README.md

    fastapi dev app/api/main.py
    ```

 4. Open `http://localhost:8000/docs` in your browser and use the `/ask` endpoint to ask a question.
+Some examples:
+   - Can I use software for personal purposes?
+   - How many vacation days do I have?

 ## Running tests